 Here is some useful advice that will help you work out if you’re using the wrong invoice factoring provider.

-If it costs you to set up a facility then it’s too expensive!
+If it costs you to set up an invoice factoring facility, it’s too expensive!

-Traditional financiers will often focus on their headline service fee, which while appearing cheaper than most, fails to consider the several unavoidable costs that come with it.
+Traditional financiers will often focus on their headline service fee that, while appearing cheaper than most, fails to consider the several unavoidable costs of invoice finance.

-Not only will it take up to six weeks to get a facility in place, but depending on the size of your business, you’ll be charged anywhere from £500 up into the thousands.
+- Not only will it take up to 6 weeks to get a facility in place but, depending on the size of your business, you’ll be charged anywhere from £500 up into the thousands.

-The amount they advance is conditional and will usually sit between sixty and ninety percent of your invoice value, which can seriously restrict your cash flow.
+The amount they advance is conditional and will usually sit between 60-90% of your invoice value, which can seriously restrict your cash flow.

 Financiers profit from your late invoices

-In addition to your service fee, setup costs and minimum charges, most financiers will also charge interest on the amount they advance to you whilst they collect the payment from your clients.
+In addition to your service fee, setup costs and minimum charges, a lot of invoice factoring financiers will also charge interest on the amount they advance to you whilst they collect the payment from your clients.